losalamosal/losalamosal.me/content/post/starting-to-blog.md

 tasks.
 The upside of this approach is that you have much more influence on your end results and total control of your own content.

+## Static Site Generators

-Yet another option, and the one that appeals the most to me, is to use a [static site generator](https://www.staticgen.com).
+Yet another option, and the one that appeals the most to me, is to use a static site generator.
 Before I talk about why I find this approach appealing we need to define what it is.
-Let's do that in two
-parts: **static** and **generator**.
+Let's do that in two parts: **static** and **generator**.

 On a *static site*, the content of the pages is fixed and all users see the same thing when visiting a page.
 These pages are written with HTML (and CSS for